A 'coterie' in CM's office controlling police, not Pinarayi Vijayan: UDF in Ker Assembly | Politics

 As permission for adjourning the House was denied, the opposition staged a walkout in protest.

-In his walkout speech, Leader of Opposition (LoP) in the Assembly V D Satheesan lashed out at the government saying that the Left administration has ''politicised'' the police.
+Speaking before the opposition walked out, Leader of Opposition (LoP) in the Assembly V D Satheesan lashed out at the government saying the Left administration has ''politicised'' the police.

 Satheesan further said it was not the CM but a ''coterie'' in his office which was controlling the police and deciding how it should function.